-Basketry

-Leatherwork now 2hrs Metalwork now 3hrs Photography (ODD) Woodcarving now 3hrs
+Basketry Metalwork now 3hrs Woodcarving now 3hrs

 Handyman Pewter-Create a project using the materials used in Handicraft.
 The project must be of good quality & could pass for a badge requirement.
 Open to all scouts & adult leaders.
 Projects made for merit badge qualify for this award.